jantman/aws-docs-history/docs.aws.amazon.com/general/aws_service_limits.html.md

   Elastic IP addresses per region for each AWS account           5                    This is the limit for the number of VPC Elastic IPs you can allocate within a region.
 This is a separate limit from the EC2 Elastic IP address limit.
 This limit can be increased upon request.
   Security groups per VPC                                        100                  This limit can be increased upon request; however, network performance may be impacted, depending on the way the security groups are configured.
   Rules per security group                                       50                   This limit can be increased or decreased upon request, however, the multiple of the limit for rules per security group and the limit for security groups per network interface cannot exceed 250.
 For example, if you want 100 rules per security group, we decrease your number of security groups per network interface to 2.
-  Security groups per network interface                          5                    This limit can be increased or decreased upon request; however, the multiple of of the limit for security groups per network interface and the limit for rules per security group cannot exceed 250.
+  Security groups per network interface                          5                    This limit can be increased or decreased upon request; however, the multiple of the limit for security groups per network interface and the limit for rules per security group cannot exceed 250.
 For example, if you want 10 security groups per network interface, we decrease your number of rules per security group to 25.
   Network ACLs per VPC                                           200                  You can associate one network ACL to one or more subnets in a VPC.
 This limit is not the same as the number of rules per network ACL.
   Rules per network ACL                                          20                   This is the one-way limit for a single network ACL, where the limit for ingress rules is 20, and the limit for egress rules is 20.
   BGP Advertised Routes per VPN Connection                       100                  This limit cannot be increased.
 If you require more than 100 prefixes, advertise a default route.